LuisCald/Python-Code/README.md

 # Python-Code
-This will serve two purposes:

-(1) an illustrative purpose: documenting/commenting methodologies I have learned as my time as an RA (mostly pandas).
-Nevertheless, I'd like to exhaust all tools that effectively extract and present information from data.

-(2) just notes: code on material I am learning about actively or from classes that I am taking.
+This will serve several purposes.
+I set a realistic goal of 100 hours of python a month - independent of work and assignments.
+In conjunction, I'll be posting short files on anything python with the personal goal of expanding my python library.
+I also wanted a way to record my progress and think this is a good way to do it.
+Each py file will be commented.
+I'd like to exhaust all tools that effectively extract and present information from data.
+Lastly, the remaining files will be from projects and assignments I am actively working on.